Communism in the Americas

 But Reagan was largely proved right by history.

-Today, communism in the region
+Apart from Cuba, communism in the region

-is largely defeated,
+was largely defeated,

-and Central and South America is
+and Central and South America became

 an oasis of freedom and democracy